 Faq.
 Exámenes ielts

-Accredited IELTS examiners will assess your performance during the test according to the IELTS speaking test evaluation criteria (fluency and coherence, lexical resources, grammatical variety and precision, pronunciation).
+Accredited IELTS examiners will assess your performance on each task according to the IELTS writing test assessment criteria (task performance / response, coherence and cohesion, lexical resources, grammatical variety and accuracy).
 You will find the public version of the evaluation criteria at www.ielts.org/criteria.
 Task 2 contributes twice as much to the written expression score as task 1.

 Scores are expressed in full bands and half bands